Level 1

 (Believers)

-In Acts 3:1-11, Peter and John heal a lame man at the temple (v.
-6-7), and he praises God (v.
-8-9), drawing a crowd (v.
+In Acts 3:1-11, Peter and John heal a lame man at the temple in Jesus' name (v.
+6-7), and he leaps up praising God (v.
+8-9), drawing a crowd in amazement (v.
 10-11).
-This shows God’s power launching the Great Commission.
-For anyone wanting to grow in faith, it’s a call to trust this miracle and share Jesus’ love.
+This miracle launches the Great Commission by showing God's power to change lives and attract seekers.
+For anyone wanting to grow in faith, it's a reminder that Jesus' authority still heals and invites—trust it, pray for boldness, and share His hope with someone today.

 Healing Ignites the Great Commission